iromanovsky/irom.info/_posts/2023-09-29-azure-iac-levels.md

 <br/>

-> ^^^ This could be a line dividing "right" and "may be too much" levels of abstraction for a general user looking to automate their Azure platform management with IaC, but not required to become a software developer.
+> ^^^ This could be a line dividing "just right" and "may be too much" levels of abstraction for a general user looking to automate their Azure platform management with IaC, but not required to become a software developer.

 ## Level 3 - Terraform and other "cloud-agnostic" tools